 Once inside the sewer pipes, tree roots will continue to grow and expand, exerting pressure on the pipe walls.
 This pressure can lead to pipe deformation and ultimately cause blockages.
 Additionally, as the tree roots grow thicker, they become entangled with grease, debris, and other waste materials, exacerbating the blockage problems.

 Blocked sewer lines can result in sewage backups into homes or the environment.
 The contaminated water can cause property damage and pose health hazards due to the presence of bacteria, viruses, and other harmful microorganisms.
-Furthermore, the increased pressure from root intrusion can also lead to pipe cracks and breaks, leading to costly repairs or even the need for complete sewer pipe replacement.
+Furthermore, the increased pressure from root intrusion can also lead to pipe cracks and breaks, leading to costly repairs or even the need for complete sewer line replacement.

 Prevention Techniques